What is Graduate School?

 For more information on writing a diversity statement, see this comprehensive guide from the University of Chicago.

 Portfolios.
-Fields that are creative in nature (M.F.A., for example) may require you to submit a portfolio as part of your application.
+Degree programs that are creative in nature (MFA, for example) may require you to submit a portfolio as part of your application.
 Likewise, programs in music, theater, and dance will often require an audition.
-Both the portfolio and audition are means to show your skill and ability to do further work, and should reflect the scope of your training and abilities.
+Both the portfolio and audition are methods to show your skill and ability to do further work, and they should reflect the scope of your training and abilities.
 For more information on portfolios, click here.

 The most common entrance exam is the Graduate Record Examination (GRE) General Test, which measures verbal reasoning, quantitative reasoning, critical thinking, and analytical writing skills.
 The GRE General is offered in computerized testing format only.
 Contact a testing center near you to schedule a test date and time.
 Find your nearest testing center at ets.org/gre.